fxlin/p4-fs/docs/README.md

 **To be completed on your own machine:** WSL, or Linux.

-Mac users: the following solutions should work
+Mac users: use free VM service.
+Try one of the following solutions:

 	* AWS free tier https://aws.amazon.com/free
 	* Digital Ocean https://www.digitalocean.com/ You can have a free account.